joshbegley/nyt-latest/README.md

-**The Green Party Gets Some Powerful Allies: Republicans**\
+**The Green Party’s Biggest Fan?
+In Some States, It’s the G.O.P.**\
-`The G.O.P. has tried boosting Green Party candidates in previous election cycles to siphon votes from Democrats.
+`Republicans have tried boosting Green Party candidates in previous election cycles to siphon votes from Democrats.
 It’s at it again this year — but it hasn’t always worked.`\
 https://nytimes.com/2020/09/22/us/politics/green-party-republicans-hawkins.html?searchResultPosition=1

 **9 of Every 10 Restaurants and Bars in N.Y.C.
 Can’t Pay Full Rent**\